Regular Council Meeting, February 10, 2022

 Moved by Councillor D. Brennan, seconded by Councillor Ross to purchase a new desk and chair for the councillor’s office at an amount not to exceed $2,000.
 MOTION CARRIED.

 Moved by Councillor D. Brennan, seconded by Councillor Underhill to write a letter of support for Neguac to join the Greater Miramichi Regional Service Commission.
 MOTION CARRIED

 Council was given a copy of the personnel policy that has been drafted.
 Request for approval for the policy will be added to next month agenda.

 9.5 Veteran Flags

 Moved by Councillor Underhill, seconded by Councillor D. Brennan to purchase 60 veteran flags.
 MOTION CARRIED.

 Moved by Councillor Ross to adjourn the meeting at 20:20 PM hours.

-Council meets in regular session on the second Thursday of each month.
-Meetings begin at 7:00 pm in the Council Chambers at the Blackville Community Center, 12 Bartholomew Road South and are open to the public.
+Council meets in regular session on the first Tuesday of each month.
+Meetings begin at 7:00 pm in the Council Chambers at the Miramichi River Valley Municipal Office, 12 Bartholomew Road South in Blackville and are open to the public.